 And if you were wondering who took that amazing photograph

-of my daughter (still pre-knitter) please check out Amy Brothers
+of my daughter (still pre-knitter) please check out Amy Brothers!

 She is an artist with her camera lens and knitting needles too!